roy-t/roy-t.nl/_posts/2016-5-5-Conversion-To-Jekyll.md

 categories:
 ---

-For the last 8 years this blog has been powered by Wordpress.
-Though it has given me many problems I was generally quite satisfied with how it works.
+For the last 8 years this blog was running on Wordpress.
+I think Wordpress is a great platform, and in those eight years I was generally satisfied with how it worked.

 Unfortunately the last few years have been different.
-Although I've used a standard install, that was automatically updated, the blog got infected with malware on numerous occasions and even when the blog was not infected it worked terribly slow.
+Wordpress seems to have become extremely vulnerable to malware infections.
+This blog itself got infected at least 4 times in the last two years!
+This is odd since I use a completely standard installation and almost no plugins.
+Auto-update is configured and I've tried to harden the installation with a security scanner but this didn't seem to help at all.
+To make things worse the blog software also didn't really work when it wasn't infected, it was terribly slow.

-Because of this I've decided to switch over my entire blog to static-html which reduced to chance of this blog ever being effected again to near 0%.
-It will also give it a nice speed boost.
+Because of this I've decided to switch over my entire blog to plain old static html pages.
+This should make it virtually impossible to get infected and it also gives a nice speed boost!

 Of course I will not be typing HTML by hand.
 I've decided to use [Jekyll](https://jekyllrb.com).
 Jekyll generates a complete static website from posts written in markdown.

-This change is not intended to begin my entire blog from a clean slate.
-I've used a converter to convert all the old Wordpress posts to markdown.
-And it seems to work fairly well.
-But I still need to do some tinkering before I'm satisfied enough with the conversion before I upload it.
-I can also not guarantee that all old links will keep working, but I will try to accomodate that :).
+Changing from Wordpress to Jekyll isn't painless.
+I've used a converter to convert all the old Wordpress posts to markdown but most of them need small tweaks.
+I've also had some trouble making the old Wordpress links work.
+But thanks to some .htaccess voodoo that too works alright now :).

+You can check out [Github](https://github.com/roy-t/roy-t.nl) to see how I've done the conversion.
+All the inputs for this website are stored there.

+It will take some time to convert all the old posts.
+There are almost 150 of them.
+See my twitter feed for the actual status.
+Currently almost everything from the last 5 years has been converted.

 In the meantime, sorry for the inconvenience!

-- Roy Triesscheijn